muslemomar/db-filler/README.md

 # 🪄 DB Filler
-**DB Filler**  is a CLI tool designed to automate the process of filling a database with random data.
-Currently, it only supports MySQL.
+**DB Filler** DB Filler is a CLI tool designed to automate the process of filling a database with random realistic data.
+It automatically checks the schema of your tables to insert realistic data, including handling relational tables.
 ## Features

 - **Database Support** : Works with MySQL only (PostgreSQL support coming soon!)